Multi-wavelength observations of substructures in solar flare ribbons

-Finally, the bottom-right panel illustrates the number of riblets detected at each time step.
+Finally, figure \ref{fig:ts} (d) illustrates the total number of riblets detected at each time step.
 This count represents the number of riblets visible in each frame of the observation sequence.
-It should be noted that the tracking of riblets was performed manually and is not exhaustive.
-Although the event count shows distinct dips at certain times, these variations are attributed to frames with poor seeing conditions rather than any underlying physical process; hence, no definitive physical interpretation can be ascribed to these fluctuations.
+The first non-zero count occurs at 12{:}41{:}42~UTC, which we adopt (to within one frame of the CRISP cadence) as the onset time of riblet formation for cross-instrument comparison.
+Although the event count shows distinct dips at certain times, these variations are attributed to frames with poor seeing conditions rather than any underlying physical process and hence, no definitive physical interpretation can be ascribed to these fluctuations.